shaisachs/shaisachs.github.io/_posts/2017-01-22-serving-consumers-in-the-api-economy.md

 The next question is, who is actually paying for a consumption service?
 Who is the user?
 There are three obvious possibilities:

 * API producers
-* API integrators
+* API integrators (that is, consumers)
 * End users of an integration

 Very probably, integrators will be the most invested users.
 They are the parties who have both the motivation to keep costs low, and the know-how to use an API consumption service.

 Note however that there's no reason that such a service couldn't target either of the other two audiences.
 Producers have an incentive to keep costs within a certain range - not so high that they discourage consumption altogether, and not so low as to eliminate profit.
 Producers also have other incentives, for example, throttling usage at peak times.
 And producers often have ready access to API management tools which are potentially good starting points for managing consumption as well as production.
-So it's entirely possible that an API consumption service might have its origins in an API management service.
+So it's entirely possible that an API consumption service might have its origins in an API management service, with a goal of keeping both producers and consumers happy.

 End users obviously have the most incentive to mange consumption, but may lack the skills to use such a service, or indeed any knowledge of what an API is, in the first place.
 However, end users are in a unique position to pull the trigger on certain kinds of consumption services.
-Imagine, for example, a smart phone app which manages all the outbound API calls from your device.
-Such an app would be uniquely suited to help you get a handle on data usage, and potentially reduce your cell phone bills.
+Imagine, for example, a smart phone app which manages all the outbound API calls from a device.
+Such an app would be uniquely suited to help the smart phone owner get a handle on data usage, and potentially reduce cell phone bills.
 It could have an alluring appeal, even to the most tehcnologically illiterate users.

 ## An MVP